dani-gavrilov/GDPerformanceView/README.md

 use_frameworks!

 target 'project_name' do
-	pod 'GDPerformanceView', '~> 1.1.0'
+	pod 'GDPerformanceView', '~> 1.2.0'
 end
 ```

 ## Usage

 Simply start monitoring.
 Performance view will be added above the status bar automatically.
-Also, you can configure appearance as you like.
+Also, you can configure appearance as you like or just hide the monitoring view and use its delegate.

 ### Start monitoring